Are you experiencing anxiety with your pregnancy? Are you concerned your worries might not be normal?

 - Shortness of breath.

-- Muscle weakness, especially in the legs.
+- Muscle weakness, or shaking, especially in the legs.

 An anxiety attack will cause your anxiety symptoms to dramatically worsen, usually rather quickly.
 An attack can last anywhere from seconds to minutes.

 If you think you may have experienced an anxiety attack, it is crucial to contact your doctor as soon as possible.

 Anxiety Treatment During Pregnancy

 If your anxiety is at the point where it is seriously affecting your health or the health of your baby, a doctor may prescribe you a medication.

 Most anti-anxiety drugs are categorized as antidepressants, so they are generally not safe for pregnancy.
 A doctor would not prescribe this medication without taking into account the risks and benefits associated with it.

 If the benefits associated with the prescribed medication outweigh the potential risks that it could cause your baby, then your doctor may go ahead and prescribe it.
 This is usually a very rare circumstance.